scicloj/scicloj.github.io/content/en/blog/opening-up/index.md

 * We propose proceeding in small steps through ad-hoc meetings, lightweight conferences, and short-term research projects.

 * One space to support that is the new [macroexpand gatherings](https://scicloj.github.io/docs/community/groups/macroexpand/) series.
-We encourage you to mark you availability and preferences: <a class="btn btn-primary px-4 mb-2" href="https://forms.gle/6JYyCdLfwsgvV8fC7" role="button">Poll</a>.
+We encourage you to mark you availability and preferences: <a class="btn btn-primary btn-sm" href="https://forms.gle/6JYyCdLfwsgvV8fC7" role="button">Poll</a>.

-* If you have any thoughts or ideas, <a class="btn btn-primary px-4 mb-2" href="/docs/community/contact/" role="button">Please reach out</a>.
+* If you have any thoughts or ideas: <a class="btn btn-primary btn-sm" href="/docs/community/contact/" role="button">Please reach out</a>.

 Now, let us dive more into the details.